Libertarian Movement (Costa Rica): History

 Also in 2015, several party members went to trial after being accused of fraud by the State, apparently trying to trick the Electoral Tribunal in paying for trainings that were already cover by the Friedrich Naumann Foundation.
 Judges sentenced party's vice president, treasurer and accountant to eight years in prison.

-For the 2018 general election, the party held the first primary election in their history, due to there being more than one members aspiring for the party's nomination for the presidency.
+For the 2018 general election, the party held the first primary election in their history, due to there being more than one member aspiring for the party's nomination for the presidency.
 The two pre-candidates were Otto Guevara, running for the fifth time, this time under a right-wing populist tone, inspired by the campaigns of Donald Trump.
 The other candidate was Natalia Díaz, a young, first-time deputy, who promised, if elected, she'll bring a new face to the party and renew its structure and administration.
 Guevara won with 59.49% of the votes.

 Due to previous fraud allegations against the party, Otto Guevara's campaign had difficulty finding a bank willing to give the party a loan for campaigning.
 This changed on January 20, when Promérica Bank loaned the party 500 million colones for the purpose of financing their electoral campaign.
 In November 2019 Guevara announced the foundation of a new political party named Liberal Union as the Libertarian Movement is unable to pay its debts.

 In 2019, Guevara announced that the party would not take part in elections anymore and that a new formation would be founded named Liberal Union.

 The party's candidacy was taken originally by credit tycoon Carlos Valenciano Kamer, however he resign soon after arguing health issues.
 The candidacy was then taken by former president of the Arias Foundation Luis Alberto Cordero Arias receiving only a little more than 3,000 votes and being the least voted candidate of all 25 in that election.